MicrosoftDocs/ATADocs/ATADocs/ATA-versions.md

 Microsoft ATA support is defined by the Microsoft Lifecycle Policy for [ATA 1.x](https://support.microsoft.com/lifecycle/search?alpha=Advanced%20Threat%20Analytics%201.X), with mainstream support ending on January 12, 2021.

-ATA updates a few times a year with each update version supported for 12 months from its general availability (GA) release date, or 6 months after a newer update is available.
+ATA updates are supported for 12 months from their general availability (GA) release date, or 6 months after a newer update is available.

 > [!NOTE]
 > **Support lifecycle**